-The third PCG-SCMP training course on practical aspects of Rietveld refinement was held in Trevelyan College and Department of Chemistry at Durham University, from 7-11th January 2007.
-It was attended by 60 students from 23 UK Universities, 6 foreign academic and research institutions and 2 industrial companies.
-The academic background of the participants was extremely diverse and included students post-docs from chemistry, and physics, materials, crystallography, geology and engineering departments.
+PCG-SCMP Rietveld refinement workshop, 7th-10th January 2007, Durham research institutions and 2 industrial companies.
+The academic background of the participants was extremely diverse and included students and post-docs from chemistry, physics, materials, crystallography, geology and engineering departments.
 The international flavour was provided by participants travelling from France, Belgium, Slovenia, Greece, India and the USA.